2 Days & 1 Night: History

 Season 3 premiered on December 1, 2013, with returning members Cha Tae-hyun and Kim Jong-min, and new members Kim Jun-ho, Kim Joo-hyuk, Jung Joon-young, and Defconn.
 On November 22, 2015, Kim Joo-hyuk left the cast of season 3 on their second anniversary.
 He filmed his last episodes on November 20 and 21.
 Yoon Shi-yoon was then rumored to be in talks to join the show and officially became the new member in April 2016.
 Lee Yong-jin joined the cast as 2 Days & 1 Night's first ever intern in December 2018 after appearing as a guest.

 Jung Joon-young left the show on September 29, 2016 due to his scandal regarding a "sexual offence" charged by his former girlfriend, of which he was later cleared.
 On January 7, 2017, a production member confirmed that Joon-young will return to the show, already having recorded an episode the previous day.
 Jung Joon-young was permanently removed on March 12, 2019 by the production team due to his involvement in the Burning Sun scandal concerning non-consensual filming during sex and covert distribution of said illegal videos.
 As a result, KBS announced on March 15 that they are halting the production and broadcast of 2 Days & 1 Night until further announcement is made.
 The chatroom exposé also affected members Cha Tae-hyun and Kim Jun-ho with allegations of golf gambling in large amounts, resulting in both of them quitting all their television programs, including 2 Days & 1 Night, with immediate effect.
 This marked the abrupt end of Season 3, unlike the two previous seasons having traditional farewell episodes.
 This also marked the end of Defconn, Yoon Shi-yoon and Lee Yong-jin's run with the show.

-It was revealed in April 2021 that Lee Yong-jin was set to be a permanent cast member of Season 3.
-An episode welcoming him as a permanent member was filmed but not aired.
+In April 2021, Kim Jong-min and Moon Se-yoon appeared as guests on KBS's entertainment show "Come Back Home" to promote the launch of the new season of "2 Days and 1 Night".
+As Lee Yong-jin was one of the show's co-hosts, Kim Jong-min revealed that Yong-jin was set to become a permanent cast member during Season 3 and an episode welcoming him was filmed but never aired due to all the scandals surrounding other members during that season.